 - 7.1 It is the responsibility of employees to ensure that they arrive for work in a timely fashion.
 Where employees find it impossible to travel to their normal place of work due to circumstances beyond their control (such as severe weather or transport disruption), or if they are going to be late, they should contact their manager at the earliest opportunity. - 7.2 Where appropriate, alternative arrangements such as taking a days' annual leave should be agreed at the manager's discretion, taking account of the circumstances. - 7.3 Persistent lateness without good reason may be subject to disciplinary action being taken against the employee.

 8 FAMILY LEAVE

-8.1 For information regarding Maternity Leave, Parental Leave, Paternity Leave and Adoption Leave, please refer to the relevant policy on the Human Resources website.
+8.1 For information regarding Maternity Leave, Shared Parental Leave, Parental Leave, Paternity Leave and Adoption Leave UK, Adoption Leave overseas, please refer to the relevant policy on the Human Resources website.

 9 STUDY LEAVE